PineappleDoge/Learning-RLua-BETA/src/chapter_15_Review.md

 ## Q&A Segment

 Q1: What is a variable?
-- A: A custom that can contain data.
+- A: A named container used to store data.
 - B: A datatype
 - C: Something used to document code